Boston railway station: History

-To the south of the station, the access to Boston Docks via the swing bridge and the site of the Broadfield Lane depot remain; the rail link into the docks still sees occasional use.
-To the north along the old Lincoln to Boston and Horncastle route, about 2 miles north of the town is the old Hall Hills sleeper depot.
+To the south of the station, the access to Boston Docks, via the swing bridge, and the site of the Broadfield Lane depot remain; the rail link into the docks still sees occasional use.
+To the north along the old Lincoln to Boston and Horncastle route, about 2 mi north of the town is the old Hall Hills sleeper depot.